Navy of the Order of Saint John: Rhodes

 The Order captured the island of Rhodes from the Byzantine Empire in 1309, and subsequently established its base there.
 Since the Order was now based on an island, its navy became an essential component for defence.

 The Hospitallers fought several naval battles in the Aegean Sea during this period, such as the Battle of Chios in 1319, and supported operations with other crusader navies, such as at Euboea in 1344.

+In 1478, the Order started fielding a carrack or galleon, officially called the "Great Carrack", as the order's flagship to complement its galleys.
+The ship would be used to carry supplies, allowing to extend the galleys' autonomy, and for heavy combat, capitalizing on its size and artillery.
+The first notable Great Carrack was the San Juan Baptista.
+In 1507, however, the ship helped capture an even more impressive vessel, a Mamluk carrack named Mogarbina, which was renamed Santa Maria.

+The Order had an important victory in 1510.
+A squad under Philippe Villiers de L'Isle-Adam and Andrea d'Amaral routed a far superior Mamluk fleet in Laiazzo, after which they launched an operation in Alexandretta, where they destroyed an Ottoman-Mamluk attempt to collect timber to build a fleet in the Red Sea.
+The Mamluks intended to use this fleet to attack the Portuguese India.

+In 1522 the order build an even more ambitious carrack, the Santa Anna, a two-deck carrack with a rudimentary ironclad armor.
+For a time it was regarded as the most powerful sailing ship in the Mediterranean.

 Malta

 A painting showing Maltese galleys capturing an Ottoman vessel in the Malta Channel in 1652.